h4ckyou/h4ckyou.github.io/_posts/2025-12-07-tiny-machine.md

 [*] Got EOF while reading in interactive
 ```

-And viola we get the flag 👉😎👉
+And Voilà we get the flag 👉😎👉